paulcockrell/Unit-auto-scaler/README.md

 ## Requirements

-* Ruby 1.9.2 (1.8.7 may work, too)
+* Ruby 1.8 >

 ## Installation

 Install the gem

-        Change to the directory where you downloaded the gem source to and run the command: sudo gem install unit_auto_scaler-0.0.0.gem
+Change to the directory where you downloaded the gem source to and run the command:

+        sudo gem install unit_auto_scaler-0.0.0.gem

 Test the gem
 Change to the directory where you downloaded the gem source to and run the command:

         ./test.rb